 Why Does My Dog Prefer My Boyfriend?

-Dog breeds that bond with one person
+Dog breeds that attach to one person

 Any dog can choose one person to be the light of their lives, but there are some breeds with a reputation for picking a favorite.
 These breeds include the German Shepherd, Chihuahua, Dachshund, Great Dane, and Pit Bull.
 Because these breeds tend to pick a single person, it's very important to socialize them often so they don't become overly attached.